 As long as you have all the ingredients out and you’re chopping, it doesn’t take that much longer to double or triple the recipe (of course, you could also cut it in half too).

 I make a pretty simple guacamole, but it gets rave reviews whenever people try it.
-It consists of just avocados, garlic, lime juice, olive oil and salt.
+It consists of just avocados, garlic, lime juice, olive oil, and real salt.
 If you like to add more to your guac, be sure to read my comments below in “Using Your Frozen Guacamole.”

 If they are not ready, wait another day or try placing them in a sealed paper bag for a few hours to hasten the ripening process.
 I’ve found this works best for avocados that are almost ripe, not ones that are still bright green and hard.